Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - Peer Map: A peer map is used to show frame exchanges between stations (STA’s) that are communicating within a WLAN BSS.
 This can be a valuable visual representation that may be very useful in troubleshooting WLAN problems.

 ## Frame Analysis: `Time Metric Columns`
+_Various time metric columns provide insights into different aspects of packet timing._

 - Absolute time: This is the actual capture date and time based on the time zone of the capture device, this means, the time when the packet was captured, provides the real-world time of packet capture for example date and hour.
 This metric is useful for correlating captured data with real-world events and time-based troubleshooting. <br> <br>
 - Delta time: This is the elapsed time from the previous packet to the current packet, this means, measures the time elapsed between successive packets.
 This metric helps in understanding the time intervals between packet transmissions, which can be useful for performance analysis. <br> <br>
 - Relative time: This is the time from the first packet in a capture file, but it can be also similar to the Seconds Since Beginning of Capture option.
 Cumulative time from a selected packet to another selected packet, it can be used to identify how long it takes for a frame exchange to occur.
 Some protocol analyzer software programs make this a very simple task.
 This information is valuable in determining problems such as latency or contention with specific frame exchanges. (ex. in a 4-way-handshake you can select the first frame, and then look how many time does the 4th frame took)

 ## Frame Analysis: `Name Resolution`

-- Name resolution tries to convert some of the numerical address values into a human readable format.
-There are two possible ways to do these conversions, depending on the resolution to be done: calling system/network services (like the gethostname() function) and/or resolving from Wireshark specific configuration files.
-Name resolution can be achieved in 3 different ways: <br> <br>
+_Name resolution tries to convert some of the numerical address values into a human readable format.
+There are different possible ways to do these conversions, depending on the resolution to be done: calling system/network services (like the gethostname() function) and/or resolving from specific configuration files.
+Name resolution can be achieved in different ways:_ <br> <br>

 - Passive Discovery: Automatically add names found in captured packets
 - Active Resolution: Query names via DNS or WINS
 - Manually add: Added manual bu the user (ex. take one specific MAC Address and call it "John_PC")
 - Import List: Import from a .txt or .csv file

 ## Frame Analysis: `Decrypting Frames`
 _Tools like Wireshark can decrypt WEP and WPA/WPA2/WPA3 in pre-shared (or personal) mode.
 WPA/WPA2 enterprise mode decryption works also since Wireshark 2.0, with some limitations.
 You can add decryption keys using Wireshark's 802.11 preferences or by using the wireless toolbar.
 Up to 64 keys are supported. **IMPORTANT NOTE: WEP/WPA/WPA2/WPA3 must have captured 4-way-handshake for decryption**_